-This type of flooring is extremely predator-proof, and you could use it in the rabbit hutch chicken coop as well.
-But, the pressure treated plywood still deteriorates at the ground level and the top level (thanks to chicken and duck feces) and becomes extremely slick when not cleaned out at least once per week.
+This type of flooring is predator-proof, and you could use it in the rabbit hutch chicken coop as well.
+But, the pressure treated plywood still deteriorates at the ground level and the top level (thanks to chicken and duck feces) and becomes really slick when not cleaned out at least once per week.

 The wood also tends to hold the smell of the droppings, even when agriculture lime and fresh straw are added regularly after cleaning.